writethedocs/www/docs/conf/portland/2024/team.md

 og:image: _static/conf/images/headers/{{shortcode}}-{{year}}-opengraph.jpg
 ---

+[comment]: Use this comment to resize images: sips -Z 250 *.jpg

 # Meet the Team

 Our conference is organized by a dedicated team, many of whom are volunteers and give their time to bring the community together around documentation!
 This page outlines these folks and what their roles are.